Sharath15eUR/Dinesh-kumar/WIFI/MODULE_03/Q1/README.md

 4. **Special Features**:
    - Innovations like **MIMO** in 802.11n and **OFDMA** (Orthogonal Frequency Division Multiple Access) in 802.11ax greatly enhance network efficiency and performance.

-## **Conclusion**

-Each standard builds on previous iterations to enhance speed, reduce interference, or support more devices.
-When selecting the right Wi-Fi standard for your needs, consider the environment (range required), device compatibility, and bandwidth demands.

 ---